 - #ZeroBy2050 – deep decarbonization.
 What will it take to get your town/state/country/world through a just transition to 100% renewable energy?

 Where should I publish my work?

-The creative challenge is about taking your writing or creative media-making to the next level.
-If you’ve never written publicly before, maybe starting a personal blog or self-publishing on Medium makes sense as a first step.
-If that feels within your comfort zone, push yourself to pitch to local or regional press, or to a relevant blog.
+The Creative Challenge is about taking your writing or creative media-making to the next level.
+If you’ve never written publicly before, maybe starting a personal blog or self-publishing on Medium or the Powershift blog makes sense as a first step.
+If that feels within your comfort zone, push yourself to pitch to local, regional, or campus press, or to a relevant blog.
 This is about getting your story to a wide and relevant audience.
 No matter where you end up publishing, be sure to share the link widely on social media.

 How do I begin?

 See below for a step-by-step guide to publishing your creative piece.
-You should also be sure to utilize our storytelling resources.
+You should also be sure to utilize our storytelling resources, which include examples of Creative Challenge submissions from the COP22 Delegation, informational webinars, and a library of helpful online resources!
 If you’re thinking about writing for this round then take a look at our example opinion editorials and ‘How do I write an opinion editorial?’
-We will also have a series of supporting informational webinars for Round Two, to be announced shortly.